sb3ly/tools-from-AI/README.md

-# 🔐 Code Guessing Tool
+# 🔐 Email Guessing Tool

 ## 📝 Description
 This tool is designed to discover whether an email is associated with an account on the target website by attempting to guess the verification codes associated with accounts using various methods.
 It can be used to test how the system handles verification codes in account recovery pages.